SEND Governor: Curriculum Committee

 Complaints from Parents with SEND needs.

-In the first instance, concerns should be raised with the school SENCO Ms Rice or Ms Anand and thereafter with Ms Johnson, Deputy Head.
+In the first instance, concerns should be raised with the school SENCO Ms Rice or Ms Gardner and thereafter with Ms Johnson, Deputy Head.
 If unresolved, parents are advised to use the school complaints procedure.